geeksblabla/ticket.blablaconf.com/README.md

 ## Setup

-1. Create a firebase app and with a firestore database
+1. Create a firebase app and with a firestore database.

-2. Go to firebase project setting > Service accout and genrate a new pirvate key,Download the json file and add the copy the following envirement variables 👇
+2. Go to firebase project setting > Service account and generate a new private key,Download the json file and add the copy the following environment variables 👇

 ```
+#.env.development.local
+NEXT_PUBLIC_HOST=
 PROJECT_ID=
 FIREBASE_CLIENT_EMAIL=
 FIREBASE_PRIVATE_KEY=
 ```

-3. Create a Github auth application and add `https://yourwebsite.com/api/github-auth` as redirect url and add you github client is and the the sectet key to your enveriement variables:
+3. Create a Github auth application and add `https://yourwebsite.com/api/github-auth` as redirect url.
+Add you github client id and the the secret key to your environment variables:

 ```
 NEXT_PUBLIC_GITHUB_OAUTH_CLIENT_ID=